-These data revealed some unexpected facts.
-For instance, while the state is the predominant provider of protection on average, the combo is seldom far behind.
+These data reveal that, while the state is the predominant provider of protection on average, the combo is seldom far behind.
 There is wide variation in the degree of such combo rule, but in a significant minority of neighborhoods the combo is the leading provider.
 These combos organize governance provision as a business line with dedicated staff.
 While taxing residents involves a degree of coercion, many payees say they value the services combos offer and see them as legitimate.

-We also learned that many gangs are keen to maintain citizen loyalty and avoid denunciation to the police.
-Several explained that they rule not for the direct profits, but rather because it protects their other business lines, especially drug sales.
+Several criminal leaders told us, however, that they govern not for the direct profits, but rather because it protects their other business lines, especially drug sales.
 Providing neighborhood order reduces the need for routine police patrols and special agents to enter.
-When police do enter, fostering civilian loyalty makes residents less likely to inform on gang members, and more likely to help the combo evade the authorities.
+When police do enter, residents who feel loyalty to the gangs are less likely to inform on gang members, and may even actively help them hide.

-Thus, while the conventional wisdom suggests gang and state rule are strategic substitutes, our interviews with gang leaders suggest they could also be strategic complements.
-We illustrate these countervailing responses in a simple model.
+We illustrate these countervailing criminal responses to the state in a simple model.
 The strategic substitutes view is consistent with a gang's best response function in models of either imperfect competition or duelling stationary bandits.
-But if we follow what leaders told us and introduce gang returns to citizen loyalty (to protect drug rents), we show how a gang's best response to increased state presence can flip.
+But if we accept what gang leaders told us and introduce a benefit to winning citizens' loyalty (to protect drug rents), the gang's best response to increased state presence can flip.
+Likewise, the model shows that more state rule could also increase gang rule by fostering local economic development and in-migration, and with it a general rise in residents' demand for governance.

-To test this, we study an accidental but decades-long shift in the local presence of state services in Medellín.
-We see evidence that state-building efforts from the 1990s onward crowded in gang rule over time: gangs began to govern more in areas with closer state presence, especially in the most profitable drug territories.
+To test this, we study an accidental but decades-long reallocation in the local presence of state services in Medellín.
+We find that state-building efforts from the 1990s onward "crowded in" gang rule over time: gangs began to govern more on blocks with closer state presence, especially in the most profitable drug territories.

 We take advantage of a natural experiment: a city bill that, in the late 1980s, reorganized Medellín into 16 areas called comunas.
-After introducing the new internal borders, the city spent a decade expanding policing and protection services within them.
-Importantly, it organized these services within the new comunas.
-Therefore, street blocks on either side of the new internal borders were generally similar in demographic and economic terms, but from the 1990s onwards, one receives a "distance shock" and is assigned to state protection further away.
+It also mandated that security and protective services-policing, dispute resolution, and family services-be organized by comuna.
+Therefore, street blocks on either side of the new internal borders were generally similar in demographic and economic terms, but from the 1990s onwards, one received a "distance shock" and was assigned to state protection further away.
+Access to almost all other government services-from schools to healthcare to local assemblies-were unaffected by the reform.